 There will also be a shift away from apartments, towards single and two-family houses (duplexes) in the next 15 years, according to the research firm Empirica.
 By 2020, an additional 1.5 million single-family houses are projected to be needed in the west, while only 500,000 units will be added in the east.

 Home-buyers in Germany mostly borrow at a fixed rate.
-An average of 71% of new loans approved from 2003 to 2010 had an initial rate fixation (IRF) of 5 years or more.
-Loans with IRF of up to one year have never exceeded 20% of new loans approved.
+During 2003 to 2012, an average of about 67% of the new loans approved had an initial rate fixation (IRF) of 5 years or more, while loans with IRF of up to one year have never exceeded 20% of new loans approved.
+In 2012, loans with IRF of up to one year were only 14% of total loans approved.
+This interest rate profile gives considerable stability to the housing market, which tends not to suffer from the sudden lurches in rates, or in the value of houses.

 Since the mid-1990s there has been a substantial drop in housing completions, in part caused by policy changes such as a rise in VAT from 3% to 19% in 2007, and the abolition of owner purchase subsidies.